photoprism/photoprism-docs/docs/getting-started/troubleshooting.md

 #### Missing Pictures ####

 If you have indexed your library and some images or videos are missing, first check *Library > Errors* for errors and warnings.
-In case the logs don't contain anything helpful:
+In case the application logs don't contain anything helpful:

 - [ ] The pictures are in [Review](../user-guide/organize/review.md) due to low quality or incomplete metadata
 - [ ] The [file type](faq.md#which-file-types-are-supported) is generally unsupported